Diane Coloton

 Syracuse, NY 13210-1508

-A prolific performer of opera, musical theater, art song and chamber works, with a specialty in 20th- and 21st-century vocal solo and chamber music, she holds three degrees from the Indiana University Jacobs School of Music: doctor of music in voice performance and literature (2006), master of music in voice performance, and bachelor of music in piano performance.
-Coloton was a 3rd Prize winner of Metropolitan Opera National Council Auditions, Great Lakes Region, Toronto, and received a Fulbright Grant to study piano in Vienna, Austria, at the Hochschule für Musik und darstellende Kunst.
+A performer of opera, musical theater, art song and chamber works, her three degrees from the Indiana University Jacobs School of Music span thirty years: Doctor of Music/Voice Performance and Literature (2006); MM/Voice Performance; and BM/Piano Performance.
+Coloton won 3rd Prize in Metropolitan Opera National Council Auditions - Great Lakes Region - and received a Fulbright Grant to study piano in Vienna, Austria following her bachelor’s degree.
 Cutting her opera teeth in leading roles at Indiana University’s famed opera theater, she apprenticed with Des Moines Metro Opera.

-Coloton was soloist with the late Christopher Keene and the Syracuse Symphony Orchestra in Beethoven’s Fidelio and Ninth Symphony, and at Artpark in Elektra.
-Oratorio solo appearances in the Northeast and Midwest include Verdi’s Requiem, Mozart’s Mass in C Minor, Handel’s Messiah, Tippet’s A Child of Our Time and Rossini’s Stabat Mater; and Beethoven’s Ah!
-Perfido with Musicisti Americani in Sulmona, Italy.
-She made her New York recital debut with St. Bartholomew’s “Great Music in the Chapel” series.
+Locally, Coloton was soloist with the Syracuse Symphony and conductor Christopher Keene in Beethoven’s Fidelio and Ninth Symphony, and at Artpark in Elektra.
+Staged performances include Puccini’s Mimì and Verdi’s Violetta (Oswego Opera Theater).
+Oratorio solo appearances include Verdi’s Requiem, Mozart’s Mass in C Minor, Handel’s Messiah, and Rossini’s Stabat Mater.
+She gave a solo recital as part of St. Bartholomew’s “Great Music in the Chapel” series, New York City.

 Education